The Poignant Final Words From The Mars Opportunity Rover Before Dying Are Getting Viral Attention Online

 The final words are getting some viral attention online, prompting writer Rob Sheridan to dub the Mars Opportunity rover an “emo robot.”

 Others found the final words strangely sad, as the Mars Opportunity rover had gained widespread popularity in America for its long mission.
-It also spawned an entire side-industry of conspiracy theorists who thought they saw evidence of intelligent life including a “face” on the surface of Mars (that the rover eventually ran over with its giant treads).
+It also spawned an entire side-industry of conspiracy theorists who thought they saw evidence of intelligent life, including a “face” on the surface of Mars that the rover eventually ran over with its giant treads.
 NASA scientists originally believed they might get a few months of service and explore a few hundred yards out of the robot, but Opportunity just kept going and ended up exploring 28 miles before being lost in the dust storm.

 I just got emotional telling my partner Oppy's last message was, “My battery is low and it’s getting dark." ???????????? https://t.co/CqVIvOKItT